meschsystems/meschsystems.github.io/jyro/functions/stdlib/array/reverse.md

 # Reverse

-Reverses the order of elements in an array in-place.
+Returns a new array with elements in reversed order without modifying the original array.

 ## Syntax